-- Assess the situation to the best of your ability. - If you do not have a First Aid certification, find a First Aid trained staff member to apply appropriate First Aid - Call 911 to obtain appropriate emergency services. - Check client, personnel, or volunteer files for medical information that may be important. - Notify other appropriate personnel to the situation.
+- Assess the situation to the best of your ability. - If you do not have a First Aid certification, find a First Aid trained staff member to apply appropriate First Aid - Call 911 to obtain appropriate emergency services. - Check client, personnel, or volunteer files for medical information that may be important. - Notify other appropriate personnel of the situation.

-AED Locations

-Community Services

-downstairs reception, to the right of the sign in/out board

-Foundry

 Panic Button Locations

 Community Services

 The Club

 Family Place

 Alisa's Wish

 CCRR